 Don’t discount the free stuff!

 As I mentioned there’s loads going on at venues before shows and along the Royal Mile; but there are some pretty decent free shows too.
-Admittedly, there’s not a lot of these advertised but Ceilidh Kids is usually worth a look in and just keep your eye out for fliers.
+Admittedly, there’s not a lot of these advertised but keep your eye out for fliers and venues that offer ‘pay what you can’.
 Although on that note, expect to be handed enough leaflets to wallpaper a large room!

 However, the most obvious ‘free’ event is the end of festival fireworks.
 They really can be seen from so many viewing points in the city.
 Some parks even have the music streamed which adds to the atmosphere.
 It may be a bit of a late night – but sharing hot chocolate from a flask as a special treat really is a nice end to it all!